21 Jan 2020

 • Drone detection of koalas: US drone operator and cinematographer Douglas Thron is testing his hi-tech drone-mounted infrared camera to rapidly search burnt forests to locate koalas and other mammals that may require rescuing.

-• Wildcare Queanbeyan: providing food drops and veterinarian medical supplies in response to the Black Range fire in Tallaganda National Park, NSW, home of eastern grey kangaroos, swamp wallabies, red-necked wallabies, possums and gliders, including the threatened greater glider.
+• Wildcare Queanbeyan: providing food drops and veterinarian medical supplies in response to the Black Range fire in Tallaganda National Park, NSW, home of eastern grey kangaroos, swamp wallabies, red-necked wallabies, possums and gliders, including the Threatened greater glider.

 • Rewilding Aust Booderee - Jervis Bay ACT: supporting the ‘Quoll Protection and Fire Preparedness Plan’.
 The plan aims at building the resiliency of the reintroduced population in Booderee National Park to impacts of current and future fires and to increase the survival of reintroduced quolls and their offspring.